tiagoplaton/saas-multi-tenant-architecture/README.md

 ### Why DynamoDB?

-I chose DynamoDB because it scales well and fits the access pattern of multi-tenant systems.
+DynamoDB scales automatically and fits well with multi-tenant access patterns.

-Using `tenant_id` as a partition key helps isolate and organize data efficiently.
+Using `tenant_id` as a partition key allows efficient data isolation and querying.

 ---

 ### Why serverless?

-Serverless removes the need to manage infrastructure and works well for unpredictable workloads.
+Serverless reduces operational overhead and scales automatically.

-However, it introduces challenges like debugging and tighter coupling to the cloud provider.
+However, it introduces trade-offs such as more complex debugging and tighter coupling to the cloud provider.

 ---